Caprese chicken-stuffed portobello mushrooms have lots fresh pesto coating each piece of chicken, the creamy mozzarella, and garden fresh tomatoes!

 My neighbor always brings me bunches of basil from her garden, and I think it is one the nicest things she could do.
 I never turn away fresh basil.
 I use fresh basil in recipes like this iced tea, mango popsicles or this roasted blueberry tart.
 But one of my favorite ways to use fresh basil is in homemade pesto!

 The homemade pesto is key to flavoring these Caprese chicken stuffed portobellos.
-Portobellos are wonderful; they are thick and juicy and I feel they are the most flavorful mushroom.
+Portobellos are wonderful; they are thick and juicy and I feel they are the most flavorful mushroom (they make great burgers, just try these Portobello Mushroom Burgers!).
 The pesto coated chicken, soft mozzarella, and plum tomatoes make an incredible filling for these hardy mushrooms.

 This easy pesto uses lots of basil, Parmesan cheese, and Pompeian Robust Extra Virgin Olive Oil.
 Did you know that you can find quality indicators in each olive oil bottle you purchase?
 Look for third-party verifications on the bottle’s label, including § The Non-GMO Project Verification Seal.
 All Pompeian Olive Oils (Robust Extra Virgin Olive Oil, Smooth Extra Virgin Olive Oil, Classic Pure Olive Oil, Extra Light Tasting Olive Oil and Organic Extra Virgin Olive Oil) are made in compliance with the Non-GMO Project Verified Standard.